yorkrj/FluxPrompt/README.md

 You can type Control + Space  to show Flux Prompt again.
 Double clicking on the notification icon does the same thing.

+## Issues

+- Windows 11 does not support currently implemented method for lunching apps based on shortcuts.
+- Need a more straightforward way of exiting the application.

 ## Roadmap

 - Improve error handling.